Looking for the best things to see and do in Banff in February?

 3. Check out local events

 There’s always something happening in Banff!
 The Banff Winter Carnival returns to the Cave and Basin National Historic Site with fun activities for all ages.
 Try your hand at curling, challenge family and friends to wild and wacky outdoor games, and check out vintage films and media from the carnival’s glory days in the Roaring Twenties.
 If you’re visiting for Family Day, there’s a range of free and low-cost events as part of the Family Winter Arts Festival at the Banff Centre for Arts and Creativity.
-Or, use promo code DBT to save $5 on the contemporary theatre and dance performance, Resivor, on February 13 and 14 2019.

 4. Snowshoe through fresh powder